AbeelLab/emu/README.md

 # Emu
 Emu is a tool that normalizes alternate representations of large insertions and deletions (indels) and substitutions across multiple genome samples.
 This is done through a process called canonicalization.
-Emu requires a file containing a list of VCF files and the appropriate reference genome used to generate the VCF files.
+To get running, Emu requires a file containing a list of VCF files and the appropriate reference genome used to generate those VCF files.

 Quick-run recipe: